ANTsX/ANTs/README.md

 -   Dev'd ITKv4 with Kitware, GE, Natl.
 Lib of Medicine & Academia

-ANTs has won several competitions Unbiased & international
+ANTs has won several unbiased & international competitions
 ----------------------------------------------------------

 -   New *antsRegistration* [bash